What are dataflows?

 Dataflows are cloud-based.
 When a dataflow is authored and saved, its definition is stored in the cloud.
 A dataflow also runs in the cloud.
 However, if a data source is on-premises, an on-premises data gateway can be used to extract the data to the cloud.
 When a dataflow run is triggered, the data transformation and computation happens in the cloud, and the destination is always in the cloud.

 Power Query is the data transformation engine used in the dataflow.
 This engine is capable enough to support many advanced transformations.
-It also leverages a straightforward, yet powerful graphical user interface called Power Query Editor.
-Using dataflows enables customers to use this editor to develop their data integration solutions faster and more easily.
+It also uses a straightforward, yet powerful, graphical user interface called Power Query Editor.
+You can use dataflows with this editor to develop your data integration solutions faster and more easily.

-Dataflow integration with Power Platform and Dynamics 365
+Dataflow integration with Microsoft Power Platform and Dynamics 365

 Because a dataflow stores the resulting entities in cloud-based storage, other services can interact with the data produced by dataflows.

-For example, Power BI, Power Apps, Power Automate, Power Virtual Agent, and Dynamics 365 applications can get the data produced by the dataflow by connecting to Common Data Service, Power Platform Dataflow connector, or directly through the lake, depending on the destination configured at dataflow creation time.
+For example, Power BI, Power Apps, Power Automate, Power Virtual Agents, and Dynamics 365 applications can get the data produced by the dataflow by connecting to Dataverse, a Power Platform dataflow connector, or directly through the lake, depending on the destination configured at dataflow creation time.

 Benefits of dataflows

 The following list highlights some of the benefits of using dataflows: